 They then go to the checkout counter, where they often have to wait for their turn.

 That’s precisely how we treat users in the online world as well.
 Although you don't need to do that for your WooCommerce store with the WooCommerce One Page Checkout plugin.

 As you can imagine, there are 3 or 4 steps in this long-drawn process, and drop-offs happen at every step on the way because of poor shopping experience.

 There is a vast difference between the number of people who started the journey on the product page and the number of people who finish it on the thank you page.
 Many end with cart abandonment.

 Let’s look at the reasons why a one-page checkout will increase conversions at a higher-order value for your business.

 The user can explore the product extensively on this page, and then when they’re ready, they can fill out their details to buy.

 For example, they can pick an offer from the following - Buy 1 at a flat discount, Buy 2 Get 1 Free, or Buy 3 Get 2 Free.

 This makes people feel in control of their decision and all you have to do is use an add-on for your WooCommerce store.

 Yes, there are no distractions involved with WooCommerce one page checkout.
-Shoppers don't see a product list, pricing table, or a product table - all at the same time.
+Shoppers don't see a product list, pricing table, or product table - all at the same time.

 Instead, you can create a strategic sales funnel with order bump and one-click upsells to maximize your returns on ad spends.

 You can do this by breaking your checkout into a multi-step process and making email the first field before they complete payment in your WooCommerce cart.

 50% of traffic comes from mobile.
 A one-page checkout can be perfectly optimized for mobile.

 The users can explore the product selection or product table on the page, read relevant case studies, watch videos, and when they're ready just hit a button to land on the checkout form.

 It's even better on mobile when you don't have to changes pages and switch tabs!